 (3) On an application for the registration of an organisation the agent or representative of the applicant may request the Commission in Court Session to authorise the rules of the organisation to be registered in terms that exclude certain persons or classes of persons from the description of persons who would have been eligible for enrolment as members of the organisation under the rules as lodged under section 55(1)(b) and, if so requested, the Commission in Court Session may authorise the Registrar to register the rules in those terms.

 [Section 58 amended: No. 94 of 1984 s.
 37 and 66; No. 39 of 2018 s.
-33.]
+33; No. 30 of 2021 s.
+73.]

 59. Names of registered organisations, restrictions on